 Step Four: Check to see if the problem is fixed

-If this doesn’t correct the problem, you can increase the memory limit that is referenced above by replacing the memory limit in the above example with a value of your choosing.
+If this doesn't correct the problem, you can increase the memory limit referenced above by replacing the memory limit in the above example with a value of your choosing.

 Cleaning up your WordPress installation

-This is something that should be done every now and then regardless whether you’re getting errors or not.
-Doing these can improve overall performance of your WordPress installation and reduce resource consumption.
+This should be done now and then regardless of whether you're getting errors or not.
+Doing these can improve the overall performance of your WordPress installation and reduce resource consumption.

 If you should have any questions or would like assistance, please contact us through Live Chat or by submitting a ticket with our Technical Support team.